falconry/falcon/docs/user/tutorial-asgi.rst

   threadpool executor.
 * Test `Pillow-SIMD <https://pypi.org/project/Pillow-SIMD/>`_ to boost
   performance.
-* Publish image upload events via SSE or WebSockets.
+* Publish image upload events via :attr:`SSE <falcon.asgi.Response.sse>` or
+  WebSockets.
 * ...And much more (patches welcome, as they say)!

 Compared to the sync version, asynchronous code can at times be harder to